lukekarrys/spa-crawler/README.md

 - `rndr` (default `{}`): This object is passed directly to [`rndr-me`](https://github.com/jed/rndr.me).
 You can use all the [options](https://github.com/jed/rndr.me#api) that are available in its documentation. *Note: there is a default port `8001` and a default readyEvent `rendered` that will be set on the rndr server.*
 - `crawler` (default: `{}`): This object is passed directly to [`simplecrawler`](https://github.com/cgiffard/node-simplecrawler).
 You can use all the [options](https://github.com/cgiffard/node-simplecrawler#configuring-the-crawler) that are available in its documentation, **except** `host`, `initialPath`, `initialPort`, and `initialProtocol`.
 You should use the `app` option to specify these.

+### rndr-me

+`spa-crawler` utilizes [`rndr-me`](https://github.com/jed/rndr.me), which has a very apt description "an HTTP server that uses PhantomJS to render HTML".

+One caveat to using it this way, is that you will almost always want to use the `readyEvent` option.
+See the [api](https://github.com/jed/rndr.me#api) for specific instructions on how to do that.

+This is because most single page apps will not be ready when the `window.load` event fires (which is what `rndr-me` listens to by default).
+In my tests even the most basic use of `Backbone` + writing to the DOM once had race conditions where it wouldn't always be ready.

 ### Events

 Each instance of `spa-crawler` will have a `crawler` property.
 This property will emit all the same [events](https://github.com/cgiffard/node-simplecrawler#events) as `simplecrawler`.
 There is also one additional event: